-If you have standard Medicare and a supplement, we will not be able to bill our services for you.
+If you have traditional Medicare and a supplement, we will not be able to bill our services for you.
 Medicare will not pay you for our services.
 Though you will still have to pay us in full at the time of each service, we may be able to bill and try to get you partial reimbursement from your

 - Medicare related Federal Employee Plan (FEP) Retiree BCBS or GEHA plan

 - some other Medicare related corporate retiree healthcare plans

 - military CHAMPUS/Tricare coverage

 Auto med pay is also known as automobile medical payments, auto medical insurance, or PIP – a personal injury policy for medical care after a car crash.
 You have to find out if your automobile insurance policy has med pay, and how much.
 It may provides $2,000, $5,000 or possibly much more coverage for each person in a given auto accident, regardless of who was at fault.
 We would need to know if there is auto med pay on your own auto insurance policy, the policy of another person who owns the car, a policy of a member of your household, or the policy of a person that was driving you as a passenger.
 We would also need to know the amount of med pay coverage on the policy and the amount still unused and available for you for that accident.
 If available med pay coverage is confirmed, we are willing to bill the med pay and accept that as payment, up to the amount available.
 You are, of course, ultimately responsible for your full bill.